kevL/yata/ReadMe.txt

           in Settings.Cfg and at least one valid filepath exists in the list - see the Settings.Cfg file options below)

-- Readonly : sets or clears the table's Readonly flag
+- Readonly : F12 (toggles the currently focused table's Readonly flag)

 - Save        : Ctrl+s
 - Save As ... : Ctrl+e
-- Close
+- Close       : F4
 - Close all (this is a multi-tabbed application)

 - Quit : Ctrl+q